The pain train had left the station with myself as an unwilling passenger, destination unknown.

 However, instead of jogging along Patong Beach at dawn, sweating it out in boot camp classes, ordering mojito’s (lime and mint are healthy!) and learning the origins of Thai massage, I was in agony.
 A nurse sized up my leg for a moonboot before apologising for adding to my distress as he jammed my foot into the protective cast that would become my new BFF for the next three months.

 Checking into Accident & Emergency at Bangkok International Hospital wasn’t on the itinerary.
-Nor did I anticipate floodgate of hospital bed tears a day after landing on Thailand’s holiday island.
+Nor did I anticipate a floodgate of hospital bed tears one day after landing on Thailand’s holiday island.
 Slipping on wet pavement and falling over during a Boot Camp class, I’d fractured my ankle in two places.

 More disturbing was the doctors emphatic ‘No’, in answer to the only question I had, once the gravity of my injury became evident.
 Shaking his head to emphasise his point, he said it was unlikely I’d be healed in time to run a marathon in five weeks’ time.

 With my goal shattered, I sobbed like a child whose toys had been rudely snatched away.

 I didn’t know it at the time but there was worse to come.
 Much worse.
-Four days later, as I knocked back a glass of bubbles (ok, it might have been three – don’t judge me!) nursing a broken ankle on the four-flight journey home, an evil embolism was worming its way through my blood stream.
-The little bugger, which I’d come to know as PE (Pulmonary Embolism) would ultimately block blood flow to my lungs, placing me unwittingly on a life and death precipice.
+Four days later, as I knocked back a glass of bubbles (ok, it might have been three – don’t judge me!) nursing a broken ankle on the four-flight journey home to Australia, an evil embolism was worming its way through my blood stream.
+The little bugger, which I’d later come to know as PE (Pulmonary Embolism) would ultimately block the blood flow to my lungs, placing me unwittingly on a life and death precipice.
 The pain train had left the station with myself as an unwilling passenger, destination unknown.